Alex Quaison-Sackey

 Alex Quaison-Sackey (9 August 1924 – 21 December 1992) was a Ghanaian diplomat who served during the first and third republics.
 He was the first black African to serve as president of the United Nations General Assembly.

 Early life and education

 Quaison-Sackey was born at Winneba in the Central Region of Ghana.
 He received his secondary education in Ghana at Mfantsipim School at Cape Coast in the Central Region and studied at the Intermediate Department at Achimota College near Accra.
-He then proceeded to the United Kingdom, where he studied Philosophy, Politics and Economics at Exeter College, Oxford University, graduating with an honours degree.
+He then went to the United Kingdom, where he studied Philosophy, Politics and Economics at Exeter College, Oxford University, graduating with an honours degree.
 He also studied international relations and international law at the London School of Economics after being appointed one of Ghana's first Foreign Service officers.

 Diplomatic service

 He served as Ghana's second ambassador and permanent representative to the United Nations from 30 June 1959 to 1965.
 He served as President of the United Nations General Assembly from 1964 to 1965, becoming the first black African to hold that position.
 During that time, Quaison-Sackey was also Ghana's ambassador to Cuba from 1961 to 1965 and ambassador to Mexico from 1962 to 1964.
 In 1965, he became foreign minister of Ghana, but served in that position for only a few months, as he was dismissed when President Nkrumah was overthrown in February 1966.
 He was again appointed as Ambassador to the United States in 1978 by the Supreme Military Council led by Lt.
 General Fred Akuffo.